 While none of my children are adopted, reading these titles together has been a wonderful opportunity for us to talk about adoption and foster care together and the many ways that a family can be made.

-I hope your family will love these books too!
+I hope your family will find these picture books about adoption and foster care helpful too!

 13 Picture Books about Adoption and Foster Care